News from our primary schools

 Year 6 at Wildmoor Heath enjoy challenges in Snowdonia

-Wildmoor Heath's Year 6 learners spent the last week of September 2021 at the Rhos-Y-Gwaliau Centre in Snowdonia National Park.
+Wildmoor Heath's Year 6 learners spent a week at the Rhos-Y-Gwaliau Centre in Snowdonia National Park.
 This is a unique week of adventurous, risk-taking activities which help to build teamwork, resilience, stamina and determination.
 All the children participated in a wealth of exciting activities including gorge canyoning, Via Ferrera, mountain climbing, canoeing and bush craft.
 The programme is challenging and pushes them all to their limits.
 The centre staff were delighted with the response of our Year 6 children and were very impressed with their positive learning attitudes, incredible behaviour and enduring teamwork.
-Wildmoor’s Forest Schools lessons have prepared them well for the great outdoors and they brought back new skills to share with other children and staff.
+Wildmoor’s Forest School's lessons have prepared them well for the great outdoors and they brought back new skills to share with other children and staff.

 Children at Woodlands explore the local area